miriezrubelsky/greenproject/README.md

 - Upload and Completion: Uploads processed files back to S3 and moves them to a "completed" folder.

 ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>

+# <span style="color: blue;">**Validation Pipeline Overview**</span>

+This project is focused on the validation of image processing models using a combination of image comparison, database updates, and email notifications.
+The key functionalities are outlined below:

+# <span style="color: blue;">**Validation Workflow:**</span>
+The validate() function handles the validation process by:
+-Download validation and processing images from S3. <br>
+-Connecting to a database (DBHandler).<br>
+-Categorizing files into validation and prediction images.<br>
+-Processing the prediction image and calculating the Jaccard similarity score between the predicted and validation images using validation_utils.<br>
+-Sending the validation results via email and updating the database with the calculated score, comparison status, and error messages.<br>

+ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>

 # Project Directory Structure